style95/squid-custom/README.md

 ## Warning

-This is designed for special case.<br>
+This is designed for a very special case.<br>
 It will retry maximum 10 times with 10 seconds interval.<br>
 So it will spent maximum 100 seconds to open connection to the backend server.